 Most recent performance

 There are currently no scheduled performances of The Human Seasons.
-It was last on stage 16–24 March 2017.
+It was last on stage 16–24 March 2017 as part of the Autumn 2016/17 season.

 Eight Principals and a corps of five embody the progress of the human seasons.
 For Dawson, ‘It is a temporal journey – a kaleidoscope of human emotions, which embodies a year of seasons and temperament’.